software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 >
 > - `getQuestionsByQuizIdReturnsEmptyListWhenQuizDoesNotHaveQuestions`: save a _published quiz_ without questions to the database and send a request.
 Then, the response should have an empty list
 > - `getQuestionsByQuizIdReturnsListOfQuestionsWhenQuizHasQuestions`: save a _published quiz_ with a few questions to the database and send a request.
 Then, the response should have a list of the quiz's questions
-> - `getQuestionsByQuizIdReturnsNotFoundWhenQuestionDoesNotExist`: send a request without saving a quiz to the database.
-Then, the response should have a `404 Not Found` status
+> - `getQuestionsByQuizIdReturnsErrorWhenQuestionDoesNotExist`: send a request without saving a quiz to the database.
+Then, the response should have an appropriate HTTP status
-> - `getQuestionsByQuizIdReturnsForbiddenWhenQuizIsNotPublished`: save a _non-published quiz_ with a few questions to the database and send a request.
-Then, the response should have a `403 Forbidden` status
+> - `getQuestionsByQuizIdReturnsErrorWhenQuizIsNotPublished`: save a _non-published quiz_ with a few questions to the database and send a request.
+Then, the response should have an appropriate HTTP status
 >
 > Create an issue for this task.